 Medical Evidence

-Witness Dr. Asplen, had been called to the incident and on arrival Miss Stanyer was lying near to the lodge, so had her taken inside.
+Witness Dr. Asplen, had been called to the incident and on arrival Miss Stanyer was lying near to the lodge, so he had her taken inside.
 By this time, the horse and the cart had been taken away.
-He had previously seen her around town on the cart and the horse seemed a little ‘fresh’.
+He had previously seen her around town on the cart, and the horse seemed a little ‘fresh’.
 On examination, he found a punctured and incised wound below the angle of the right jaw.
 The spike had perforated the mouth and severed the corotid artery and a jugular vein.
 The deceased had bleed to death, she had just stopped bleeding when witness arrived.
 The spike on the fence was found and a lot of blood was present.
 He said that she was lucky to survive as long as she did.

 Mortuary Needed in Kenilworth